+- Good character

+- Physical or mental disability or ill-health

+- Remorse

-- Good character - Physical or mental disability or ill-health - Remorse - If an addict, offender is taking steps towards rehabilitation - Where appropriate, primary carer for dependent family members - Age and/or lack of maturity - Offending motivated by genuinely desperate circumstances - Assistance given to the authorities
+- If an addict, offender is taking steps towards rehabilitation

+- Age and/or lack of maturity

+- Offending motivated by genuinely desperate circumstances

+- Assistance given to the authorities

 Credit should be given for a guilty plea as appropriate.
 A reduction of one-third should be given for a guilty plea entered at the earliest practicable opportunity.
-Credit will reduce if the plea is later, down to one-tenth for a plea on the day of trial.
+Credit will usually reduce significantly the later the plea.